qevka/cloudwatch/README.md

 </p>

 > This is a simple app that queries the metaweather api and displays weather data from around the world.
+> Features
+>   * Getx Statemanagement (dependency injection / MVC)
+>   * Ability to change Temperature Units (Celsius/Fehrenheit)
+>   * Particle Animators for different weather conditions
+>   * Data models that include all of MetaWeathers datapoints for possibility of future featuer development
+>   * Separate Settings screen for future settings.
+>   * Settings persist after app is closed.

 ### 🏠 [Homepage](https://github.com/qevka/cloudwatch#readme)